-It is against this background, Forest Landscape Restoration in the Mayaga region Project has developed two studies that significantly contribute to its smooth implementation.
+It is against this background, Forest Landscape Restoration in the Mayaga region Project has developed three studies that significantly contribute to its smooth implementation.
 The following are the aforementioned studies:

 - 1. Development of Knowledge Management Plan for FLR practices in Rwanda; - 2.
-Participatory and Gender Inclusive Monitoring and Evaluation plan for Forest Landscape Restoration in the Mayaga region.
+Participatory and Gender Inclusive Monitoring and Evaluation plan for Forest Landscape Restoration in the Mayaga region; - 3.
+Elaboration of a technical note on criteria determining the threshold of a wellestablished young forest plantation for guiding in the process of accepting plantation works.

-Apart from using these two studies in project implementation, there are no other results from this output within this quarter.
+Apart from using these three studies in project implementation, there are no other results from this output within this quarter.